LUMC/sentinel/README.md

 ## Requirements

 Development requires Scala 2.11.6 and Java 8 installed.
+MongoDB 3.0 must also be running at localhost:27017 for some tests to pass.

 ## Build & Run